 The ECMH Certificate requires 12 graduate credit hours.
-Students must successfully complete four course courses and one elective course as listed below.
+Students must successfully complete four course courses listed below.
+Courses can be completed in any order.
+All courses are offered fully online.
+Not all courses are offered every semester.

 Four Core Courses: